mafavaron/FastSonicProc/FastSonic_file_spec.md

 The final decision has been to use the faster-reading version despite its memory footprint, in sake of a good basis for further high-efficiency data processing.

 Please note how generating floating point data from SonicLib files takes a bit of time more than with integer data.
 The advantage is, however, marginal.

+Please also note timings are indicative, having been obtained using non-optimized code on the gaming machine I'm using as a cheap workstation.
+Not really benchmarks, then: just indications.